I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 IF YOU HAVE A ROSE TREE, SEE THIS....

-Don't deadhead after early October - (unless you want a few blooms for your bedside) - If you keep cutting the blooms, the rose thinks you want more flowers and sends energy to the tips instead of the roots which protect the rose in winter.
+Don't deadhead after late September - (unless you want a few blooms for your bedside) - When you keep cutting blooms, the rose thinks you want more flowers and so sends energy to the tips instead of the roots (which protect the rose in winter).

-Leave the flowers to make rose hips.... for birds and colour but most importantly, it lets the rose go dormant and harden off for winter.
+Leave the flowers to make rose hips for birds and colour but most importantly, it signals the rose to go dormant and send any energy to its roots for winter.

-But back to Fall: some canes are long and lax and reach outside the bed to snag your sweater as you walk by.
+However, in the late fall, some canes are long and lax and reach outside the bed to snag your sweater or pet as you walk by.

-Cut these back just enough the keep out of your way.
+Cut these canes back just enough the keep out of your way.

 This also keeps canes from breaking and leaving an opening for disease or a place for orphaned insects to hide.